AET-CS/aet-cs.github.io/white/CS10/calendar.md

   - New Lab: [Heat Map Lab](../AP_shared/Unit_2/Heat_Map/Heat_Map.pdf) and [Example File](../AP_shared/Unit_2/Heat_Map/Dispersion_Example.pdf).
 Use this [shell code](../AP_shared/Unit_2/Heat_Map/HeatMap.java)
   - Work on all the above in class in the given order.
 You may also spend time reviewing strings.
 See previous days for MC and FRQ practice.
 There should be plenty!
 - 10/23/24 (Wednesday) **Strings Quiz** MC and FRQ
+- 10/25/24 (Friday) Quiz graded and returned.
+Turn in any missing work!
+Work on HeatMap project (due after break). *Retake* in class on Tuesday for either quiz this quarter.
+Email me with any questions!